zhekov/wkb-mini/ReadMe.txt

 1.06: Rewritten for compatibility with 64-bit systems, common dialogs etc.
 1.07: Fixed Start Menu -> Start, Stop, Settings from a non-default desktop.
 1.08: Ignore W10 error 170 on (un)install or when started as administrator.
+1.09: Option to unload the wrong lock/unlock, Ctrl-Alt-Del etc. layouts.
+1.10: Added Caps Lock and Print Screen to the list of toggle/shift keys.
+1.11: Simpler unload, display unload error message on the starting desktop.

 9. Legal information.

+WKB Layout version 1.11, Copyright (C) 2016-2020 Dimitar Toshkov Zhekov.
+Report bugs to <dimitar.zhekov@gmail.com>

-You can redistribute and/or modify this program under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-WKB Layout version 1.08, Copyright (C) 2016 Dimitar Toshkov Zhekov.
-Report bugs to <dimitar.zhekov@gmail.com>
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 The gucharmap icon is part of the GNOME icon theme, designed by the GNOME icon artists, and licensed under the Creative Commons Attribution-Share